Self Made Vol. 2

 Self Made Vol. 2 is the second compilation album by MMG.
-The album was released on June 26, 2012, by Maybach Music Group and Warner Bros.
-Records.
+The album was released on June 26, 2012, by Maybach Music Group, Warner Bros.
+Records, and Def Jam Recordings.
 Like the previous album, Self Made Vol. 2 features contributions from members signed to the MMG label including Rick Ross, Wale, Meek Mill, Stalley, French Montana and Omarion along with Gunplay of Triple C's.

 The album features guest appearances from Kendrick Lamar, Nas, Nipsey Hussle, Wiz Khalifa, Roscoe Dash, T-Pain, Ace Hood, Bun B & T.I.
 Producers on the album include Boi-1da, Don Cannon, Cardiak, Lee Major, The Beat Bully, and many more.

 Singles

 The first official single "Bag Of Money", featuring Wale, Rick Ross, Meek Mill, and T-Pain, was released on April 3, 2012.
 On May 2, 2012, the music video was released for "Bag of Money" featuring Wale Rick Ross, Meek Mill, and T-Pain.
 On May 23, 2012, the music video was released for "Let's Talk" featuring Omarion and Rick Ross.
 On June 26, 2012, the music video was released for "Black Magic" featuring Meek Mill and Rick Ross.
 On June 26, 2012, the music video was released for "Power Circle" featuring Rick Ross, Gunplay, Stalley, Wale, Meek Mill and Kendrick Lamar.
 On July 2, 2012, the music video was released for "Actin Up" featuring Meek Mill, Wale and French Montana.
 On October 1, 2012, the music video was released for "Fountain of Youth" featuring Stalley, Rick Ross Nipsey Hussle.
 On October 3, 2012, the music video was released for "Bury Me a G" featuring T.I. and Rick Ross.
 On November 12, 2012, the music video was released for On November 23, 2012, the music video was released for "M.I.A." featuring Omarion and Wale.
 On November 20, 2012, the music video was released for "All Birds" featuring Rick Ross and French Montana.